Seizure Dog Graphic

 Animals More than 5 Years Old

 In this group, seizures are usually caused by a tumor growing off the skull and pressing on the brain (meningioma would be the most common tumor type).
-Most such tumors are operable if found early.
+Consult your veterinarian about treatment options.
+Such tumors may be operable or can be treated with radiation if found early.
 A CT scan or MRI would be the next step.
 Referral is usually necessary for this type of imaging.
 For patients where surgery is not an option, corticosteroids may be used to reduce swelling in the brain.
 Treatment to suppress seizures may also be needed using one of the medications discussed below.

 When to Begin Treatment